orion-stack/orion-next-starter/docs/dev/development-workflow.md

 ### Testing Standards

-- Unit tests for utility functions and business logic
+- Unit and component tests are co-located with the source files (e.g., `component.tsx` and `component.test.tsx`).
-- Component tests for UI components
+- Unit tests for utility functions and business logic (Vitest)
-- Integration tests for feature workflows
+- Component tests for UI components (Vitest)
-- End-to-end tests for critical user flows
+- End-to-end tests for critical user flows (Playwright)
 - Minimum 80% code coverage for new features

 ### Documentation